 Making a Christian Landscape

-How Christianity Shaped the Countryside in Early-Medieval Cornwall, Devon and Wessex
+The countryside in early-medieval Cornwall, Devon and Wessex

 The book stresses the significance of political and religious ideology in both the ‘Celtic’ west (especially Cornwall) and the ‘Anglo-Saxon’ east (especially the Wessex counties of Devon, Somerset, Wiltshire and Dorset).
 Using innovative new research methods, and making use of archaeology, place-name evidence, historical sources and land-use patterns, it challenges previous work on the subject by suggesting that the two regions have much in common.